About

 And the real brains behind the brains of the operation are . . .

-Chip, the Observer’s technical director, handles all of our monthly site updates and most of the programming unrelated to the discussion board.
-She also coordinates the work of the Observer’s volunteer experts.
-As Cheryl Welsch, Chip serves as dean of curriculum at Eastern Iowa Community Colleges.
+Chip, aka Cheryl Snowball, the Observer’s technical director, handles all of our monthly site updates and most of the programming unrelated to the discussion board.
+Chip serves as the chief information officer and chief information security officer for the Eastern Iowa Community Colleges, after a stint as their dean of curriculum.
 Chip’s currently in search of a new hobby or two, ones which won’t frighten either her adult son or her staff too badly.
-She’s more interested in pursuing one that helps others while still involving chocolate.
 If you’ve got a lead, drop a note to her.

-Charles Boccadoro is an associate editor of the Observer.
-He’s done a series of splendid, data-rich analyses for us which are permanently enshrined in Charles Balcony.
+Charles Boccadoro is an associate editor of the Observer and the creator / proprietor / major domo of MFO Premium.
+MFO Premium is home to an incredible fund screener that simultaneously, and in real-time, allows you to compare and analyze traditional funds, ETFs, closed-end funds, and insurance products, side-by-side.
+He’s also done a series of splendid, data-rich analyses for us, which are permanently enshrined in Charles Balcony.
 By way of background, Charles describes himself as

 Strictly amateur investor.
 Recently retired aerospace engineer.
 Graduated MIT in 1981.
 Investing actively in mutual funds since 2002.
 Was heavy FAIRX when market headed south in 2008, but fortunately held tight through to recovery.
 Started reading FundAlarm in 2007 and have followed MFO since inception in May 2011.
 Tries to hold fewest funds in portfolio, but many good recommendations by MFO community make in nearly impossible (e.g., bought MAINX after recent teleconference).
 Live in Central Coast California.